therealzac/Crashmate/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Crashmate is a tool for people to find roommates, built using Ruby on Rails and React.js.
+Crashmate allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->